About Clare Sports Partnership

 Sports Inclusion Disability Officer

 James joined the Sports Partnership as a Sports Inclusion Disability Officer in 2008.
 He has a B.Sc in Financial Management and Marketing from Dublin Institute of Technology.
 Presently he organises and supports programmes and projects in both the Disability and Mainstream sectors.
 James’ knowledge and experience in the sports disability sector comes from him being a former Irish Paralympian in 7 a side football having competed in 2 Paralympic Games.
-He is currently a Board of Director of the International Federation of Cerebral Palsy Football with governs Paralympic 7 a side football.
+He is currently a Board of Director of the International Federation of Cerebral Palsy Football wich governs Paralympic 7 a side football.